okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Suppletion

 When two forms that should be related are not related at all.
 Example being "good", "better".
+There is no relationship at all other than that they belong to the same paradigm.